Black Friday brings in a lot of money for retailers, but what about investors? Read this before you make any portfolio changes.

 Another Black Friday is fast coming upon us.
-While consumers are focused on the hope of deep discounts on major purchases, is it also time to investigate the best stocks to buy for Black Friday.
+While most are focused on the hope of deep discounts on major purchases, isn’t it also time to investigate the best stocks to buy for Black Friday?
 After all, Black Friday is more than just a day anymore.
-Many retailers get a jump on the day, kicking off big sales events as much as a week early.
+Many retailers get a jump on the day, beginning big sales events as much as a week early.
 In a real way, Black Friday has become a mini-season all its own, which is why it has such a big impact on retail sales.

 But does it have any real effect on stocks?

-The Stocks that MAY Benefit from Black Friday 2018
+The Stocks That MAY Benefit from Black Friday

 Despite the fact that Black Friday is hardly a game changer for the stock market, there are certain stocks that may warrant closer attention.
 Obviously, retail chains are at center stage.
 But you have to be very selective even if you go that route.
 You probably already know if a given retailer will do well during Black Friday weekend.
 If they have a strong product line going into the holiday season, one that’s generating a lot of buzz and rising sales, Black Friday may only strengthen their case.

 But one sector you may not have given much thought to is restaurants.
-With so many people out shopping all day on Black Friday, and into the weekend, people need a place to eat–or to take a break from shopping.
+With so many people out shopping all day Black Friday and into the weekend, people need a place to eat – or to take a break from shopping.
 Restaurants are a natural choice, and certain chains may see an increase in holiday sales as a result.

 And of course, with so many people shopping online these days, Amazon seems like a sure bet no matter what’s happening with the big retail chains (which is why it’s at the top of our list of retailers!).

 In the grand scheme of things, the stock market is not heavily affected by Thanksgiving and Black Friday.